Tampere-University-Urban-Physics/fundamentals-of-gis/README.md

 ![Troubleshooting process](https://raw.githubusercontent.com/rowan8k/fundamentals-of-gis/master/Assets/0_Course_introduction/GIS_troubleshooting_process.drawio.png)
 1. Start by checking if the information in the **course materials** provide a solution, it might have been covered in the previous theory or exercises as well
 	- If you come across missing information in the materials, please let us know so we can make sure others don't run into the same issue!
-2. Being a *Professional **Google** Searcher* will get you really far with (Q)GIS.
+2. Being a *Professional **Google** Searcher* will get you extremely far with (Q)GIS.
 Try searching your question or issue, below you can find some tips on how to improve your google searches
 	- [Simple Google Search tips](https://www.youtube.com/watch?v=oIMTM168BK8)
 	- [How to "Google It" like a Senior Software Engineer](https://www.youtube.com/watch?v=cEBkvm0-rg0)
 	- [Refine web searches](https://support.google.com/websearch/answer/2466433?hl=en)